Jump to ↓

 Google Meet

-Zoom Meeting is Zoom’s video conferencing solution, which supports up to 300 attendees for 30-hour meetings.
-Part of the Zoom One app, Zoom Meeting includes collaborative functionality like co-annotation, multi-party screen-sharing, waiting rooms, filters, spotlighting, live streaming, and captions with translations.
+Zoom is a video conferencing solution which supports up to 300 attendees for 30-hour meetings.
+Part of the Zoom Workplace app, Zoom video meetings include collaborative functionality like co-annotation, multi-party screen-sharing, waiting rooms, filters, spotlighting, live streaming, and captions with translations.

-Schedule and invite users from within the Zoom One app.
+Schedule and invite users from within the Zoom Workplace app.
 Participants can join directly from the invite link from desktop or mobile, without needing to download anything.

 what is zoom 2